bendr/bender/README.md

 an XML serialization), SVG, MathML, or any other language may be used.

-The view here mixes HTML elements (using a namespace prefix) and a Bender `component` element.
-When a `component` element contains a `ref` or `href` attribute that points to the ID or the URL of a component definition, its role is to create a new _instance_ of that component.
-In the context of view, this also means that the view of the new instance gets rendered in place of the `component` element.
+The view here mixes HTML elements (using a namespace prefix) and a Bender `use` element. `use` elements have a `href` attribute that points to the URL of a component definition; its role is to create a new _instance_ of that component.
+In the context of view, this also means that the view of the new instance gets rendered in place of the `use` element.

 Here we have an URL reference to a file that contains the definition of an HTML button component.
 Let's have a look at its view: